cloudengvin/gtau-qe-test/README.md

 }

 Count the number of results that have numFound > 0 and output the percentage of requests that had a status of 200.

+- **Solution
+    Jmeter is used as the performance test tool.
+Stress test has been configured with 500 concurrent users with duration of 1.5 hrs in total.
+I have added a JSON extractor to print the numFound parameter.
+    The observation was the numFound would be 0 or < 0 only on error and this count can be known in the number of failures recorded in Aggregate results of jmeter
+    Similarly for percentage of 200 response code of requests, we can calculate it based on the Error% recorded in Aggregate result listener.

 ## Tips